 - Life Experiences: students and physicians will repeatedly fall back on their unique life experiences, as they treat patients and work with colleagues.
 A broad range of such experiences will create a valuable diversity of perspectives.

-- Academic Accomplishment: Dell Medical School has adopted a leading-edge curriculum that’s uniquely designed from scratch and focused around twenty-first century health care.
+- Academic Accomplishment: Dell Medical School has adopted a leading-edge curriculum that’s uniquely designed from scratch and focused around 21st-century health care.
 A strong academic record indicates that students will excel in this accelerated curriculum.

 - Mission Contribution: Dell Medical School seeks to create a vital, inclusive health ecosystem and help make Austin a model healthy city.
 Students with demonstrated strengths in leadership, creativity, teamwork, resilience, and community engagement will help further advance this mission.

-To be a successful physician leader in twenty-first century health, you need a large portfolio of competencies.
-There is very little evidence that the “smartest” applicant, with the best undergraduate grades will make the best physician, or the best graduate of a medical school.
+To be a successful physician leader in 21st-century health, you need a large portfolio of competencies.
+There is very little evidence that the “smartest” applicant with the best undergraduate grades will make the best physician or the best graduate of a medical school.